jenniferlieu/project-lomo-in-person-gaming-app/documentation/resources/backend-overview.md

 ---
-sidebar_position: 1
+sidebar_position: 5
 ---
 # Backend Overview
-This guide is meant to provide a general understand of how the Laravel backend works and start coding as quickly as possible.

-This guide will use the `sail` command.
-For docker commands, check out the [Docker commands guide](/contributing/docker-commands).

-**The purpose of backend is move data between the frontend and database.** It does that by creating a url route in the `routes/api.php` file.
+**The purpose of the backend is to create authenticated RESTful API routes and move data between the frontend and database.**

+It does that by creating a url route in the `routes/api.php` file.
 Each route is mapped to a function inside the Controller files to handle that data.
 Each Controller file explicitly uses its associated Model file to send data to the database.
 For each Model file, Laravel will use their associated migration files to send data to the database behind the scenes.
-- Uses Laravel as the API backend ONLY
-- Uses Laravel WebSockets to push real-time changes
-- Uses the Laravel Sanctum middleware to create private API routes

 ## Data flow